 |Activists||Counter arguments and practical tools||Stronger networking||More support and recognition||Legal support for prevention and measures||More political recognition and more support|

 |Public||Awareness||Dynamic civil society involvement||Stronger public opinion against hate speech||Clearer agreement among governments||Less political extremism, more democracy|

-The campaign is based on a European platform and programme of activities run by the Youth Department of the Council of Europe – under the responsibility of its Joint Council on Youth, where youth leaders and government representatives make decisions side by side, the Organisation’s co-management system.
-This is the umbrella under which national and/or local campaigns will run.
+The campaign is based on a European platform and a programme of activities run by the Youth Department of the Council of Europe-under the responsibility of the Joint Council on Youth.
+This is the European umbrella under which national/local campaigns will be carried out.

-The national campaigns are to be implemented with the active involvement of non-governmental and governmental representatives in the field of youth, in the spirit of co-management.
-While responsibility for establishing the campaign committees lies with the governmental youth partners of the Council of Europe (through the European Steering Committee on Youth); in cases where no committee has been set up, the Council of Europe welcomes joint initiatives from non-governmental partners in the countries concerned.
+The national campaigns are implemented with the active involvement of non-governemental and governemental representatives in the field of youth, in the spirit of co-management.
+Responibility for initiating the campaign committees lies with the governemental youth partners of the Council of Europe (through the European Steering Committee on Youth).
+However, in cases where no committee has been set up, the Council of Europe welcomes joint initiatives from non-governmental partners in the countries concerned.

-National campaign committees have been set up in some 34 member states so far; it is expected that the others will soon follow and that by June 2013 most of the Council of Europe’s 47 member states will have a campaign up and running.
+National campaign committees are currently being set up in 35 countries; it is expected that others will soon follow and that by the end of 2013 all of the Council of Europe's 47 member states will have a campaign up and running.